 In the Sermon on the Mount, as recounted in Matthew’s gospel, Jesus tells his listeners that if they want to experience forgiveness, they first have to offer forgiveness.
 I think a lot of times we forget that, especially here in America, where we’ve conditioned ourselves to believe that individual rights are our most precious commodity.
 We want to offer forgiveness on our terms, and hold on to grudges that seem to suit us, or that give us the illusion of maintaining control over our situations and circumstances.

 I’ve heard people say they could never forgive those who carried out the attacks of 9/11/01.
 And that’s certainly easy to understand.
 It was a brutal, senseless attack on innocent people.
 Our initial reaction of anger and fear was both natural and human.
-We do, after all, continue to live in the shadow of the Fall.

 But now, more than a decade down the road, I wonder if it’s not time for us to start letting go of some of that anger and fear.
 Maybe it’s time we took a hard look at what the real cost of our reaction has been.
 Not just the astronomical monetary cost, nor even the unfathomable cost of human life on all sides of the so-called “war on terror,” but the cost of the erosive effects of revenge heaped upon revenge, the cost of innocent lives wiped out in the sublime name of “collateral damage,” the cost of distrust between neighbors of different races and faiths, the cost of our children’s innocence as they witness the continuing fury of our righteous indignation.
 These are the costs of our very souls.

 Please don’t misunderstand me here.
 I have tremendous honor and respect for those who have put their lives on the line in countless ways to protect our security and to try to ensure that something like the attacks of 9/11/01 never happen again.
 But let’s never confuse security or even liberty with real freedom.
-The kind of freedom that only God can grant through his grace and mercy.
+The kind of freedom that only God can grant through God’s grace and mercy.